-- Our patients – we will continue to improve the quality of care and experiences that we provide our patients and families, integrating care with our partners and improving our CQC rating
+- Our patients – we will continue to improve the quality of care, outcomes and experiences that we provide our patients, integrating care with our partners and reducing health inequity in our local population

-- Our people – we will support and develop our people to deliver high quality care within a culture that improves engagement, recruitment and retention and results in further improvements in our staff survey results
+- Our people – we will support our people to deliver high quality care within a compassionate and inclusive culture that continues to improve how we attract, recruit and retain all our people.
+Providing all our people with a better experience will be evidenced by improvements in our staff survey results

-- Our places – we will maintain the safety of and improve the quality and look of our places and work with our partners to develop an OBC for a new build, aligned with the further development of our local Integrated Care Alliance
+- Our places – we will maintain the safety of and improve the quality and look of our places and will work with our partners to develop an outline business case (OBC) for a new hospital, aligned with the further development of our local Integrated Care Partnership

 - Our performance – we will meet and achieve our performance targets, covering national and local operational, quality and workforce indicators

 - Our pounds – we will manage our pounds effectively to ensure that high quality care is provided in a financially sustainable way

 The quality of the healthcare we provide is assessed in a number of different ways.
 By knowing our performance, you can have confidence in our services and we can continue to make improvements to ensure you receive the best care possible.

 We are assessed against a range of qualitative standards, which we and all NHS trusts should meet.
 While we continue to face several challenges, we have made significant improvements in some areas of our performance.